The Risks and Consequences of Falls on Construction Sites

 As such, it may be necessary to file a workplace injury lawsuit to secure the rightful compensation they deserve.
 In cases where an employer’s gross negligence leads to the death of a worker, it may also be possible to bring a lawsuit against the employer.
 Consulting with a San Antonio personal injury attorney who specializes in construction accidents and workplace injuries can provide guidance and assistance in navigating the legal options available.
 They can evaluate the specific circumstances of your case, provide guidance on the applicable laws in your jurisdiction, and help determine the best course of action.

-If you have suffered catastrophic injuries from falling at your job at a construction site and workers’ compensation is not an option, it is crucial to reach out to the Law Offices of Pat Maloney as soon as possible.
+If you have suffered catastrophic injuries from falling at your job at a construction site and workers’ compensation is not an option, it is crucial to reach out to Pat Maloney: Accident & Injury Attorney as soon as possible.
 Our experienced San Antonio injury attorney is here to assist you in pursuing the rightful compensation you deserve for your injuries, losses, and pain and suffering.
 Whether you or a loved one has been injured on a construction site, calling our offices or completing our contact form will grant you a free consultation and a confidential evaluation of your case.
 Take the first step towards seeking the justice and compensation you are entitled to.